Oracle Corporation (ORCL) CEO Safra Catz on Q4 2020 Results - Earnings Call Transcript

 Throughout today's discussion, we will present some important factors relating to our business, which may potentially affect these forward-looking statements.
 These forward-looking statements are also subject to risks and uncertainties that may cause actual results to differ materially from statements being made today.

-As a result, we caution you against placing undue reliance on these forward-looking statements and we encourage you to review our most recent reports, including our 10-K and 10-Q and any applicable amendments, for a complete discussion of these factors and other risks that may affect our future results or the market price of our stock.
+As a result, we caution you from placing undue reliance on these forward-looking statements and we encourage you to review our most recent reports, including our 10-K and 10-Q and any applicable amendments, for a complete discussion of these factors and other risks that may affect our future results or the market price of our stock.

-And finally, we are not obligating ourselves to revise our results or publicly release any revision of these forward-looking statements in light of new information or future events.
+And finally, we are not obligating ourselves to revise our results or publicly release any revision to these forward-looking statements in light of new information or future events.

 Before taking questions, we'll begin with a few prepared remarks.
 And with that, I'd like to turn the call over to Safra.